Fraktality/Destructor/README.md

 #### `Destructor:add(item)`

-Adds an item to be destructed on the next call to `destroy`.
+Adds an item to be finalized on the next call to `destroy`.
-An error is thrown if the object type is not supported.
-See below for supported object types.
+Throws an error if the object's type is unsupported.

 #### `Destructor:destroy()`

-Destroys objects that have been added and clears the buffer.
+Finalizes items that have been added and removes all items from the Destructor.
-The actual finalizers are defined for different types as follows:
+The finalizers are defined for various types as follows:
 - `Function`: Calls the function.
-- `Instance`: Calls :Destroy() on the instance.
+- `Instance`: Calls :Destroy() on the object.
-- `RBXScriptConnection`: Calls :Disconnect() on the connection.
+- `RBXScriptConnection`: Calls :Disconnect() on the object.

 ## Example